Drug policy of Sweden: Cannabis in health care

 Treatment with drugs that are extracts or synthetic variants of cannabis are not legal to use in health care with one small exception.
 Nabiximols, trade name Sativex, a cannabinoid oromucosal mouth spray, was approved in December 2011, for multiple sclerosis (MS); only on prescription as a third alternative to two other approved drugs for that condition to patients who not responded adequately to other medication for spasticity and show a clinically relevant improvement of symptoms related to spasticity during an initial trial treatment.

-About 13,000 people in Sweden have been diagnosed with multiple sclerosis (MS), about 50 of them used Sativex December 2011.
-The Pharmacy Company that sells Sativex state that the risk for drug dependence is lower for Sativex than the morphine based alternatives because the dose of THC so low that the patients shall not be "high" on it.
+Of the approximately 13,000 people in Sweden been diagnosed with multiple sclerosis (MS), about 50 of them used Sativex in December 2011.
+The Pharmacy Company that sells Sativex state that the risk for drug dependence is lower for Sativex than the morphine based alternatives because the dose of THC so low that the patients cannot be "high" on it.
+Sweden has a policy for imposing harsher than average prison sentences on people who use cannabis for medicinal purposes.

-Drug test
+Drug testing

-It is common that big- and midsize companies have a zero tolerance policy for illegal drugs and demand a drug test for new employees.
-Those big- and midsize company normally also demand the same rules for subcontractors and consultants that visit them.
+It is common for medium and large companies to have a zero tolerance policy for illegal drugs and demand a drug test for new employees.
+Those companies often also demand the same for subcontractors and consultants that visit them.
 Random drug tests among all employees has also become more common.